wez/wezterm/docs/config/keys.md

 there was no physical position support and those assignments were all `mapped:`.

-When upgrading from earlier releases, if you had `{key="N", mods="CMD", ..}` in your config, you will need to change it either `{key="N", mods="CMD|SHIFT", ..}` or `{key="mapped:N", mods="CMD", ..}`
+When upgrading from earlier releases, if you had `{key="N", mods="CMD", ..}` in your config, you will need to change it to either `{key="N", mods="CMD|SHIFT", ..}` or `{key="mapped:N", mods="CMD", ..}`
 in order to continue to respect the `SHIFT` modifier.